Skip to main content

 • Locate and click on the desired Flow.

-To drill down even further into a specific email within your Flow:
+To drill down even further into a specific email or SMS message within your Flow:

-• Navigate to the Individual Email Performance card on your Flow’s reporting Overview page.
+• Scroll down to the Message Performance card on your Flow’s reporting page.

-• Locate and click on the desired email from the table.
+• Locate and click on the desired email or SMS message from the table.

 You’ll be brought to its own individual Reporting page along with: